-The resequenced stairwell schedule will be the most cost effective measure compared to the original schedule or resequencing the elevator activities.
-The same level of quality desired by the project team will be provided by both alternatives.
-There will be costs associated with accelerating the manufacturing of the stairwell steel or the elevator, but those costs will be more than accounted for by the savings from the reduced scaffold rental period, the use of the prefabricated MEP shafts, or the reduced crane rental periods.
+The resequenced schedule will be a more cost effective measure than the original schedule while providing the same level of quality desired by the project team.
+There will be costs associated with accelerating the manufacturing of the stairwell steel, but those costs will be more than accounted for by the savings from the reduced scaffold rental period and the use of the prefabricated MEP shafts.